krkruk/OrionDoc/source/documents/proposal/proposal.rst

    And justify why it is worth letting us to attend the ERC even though the team is quite small.

 ..
-Define project managment, how it is going to achieve milestones and reach the final goal, which is to complete and participate in the ERC.
+Define project management, how it is going to achieve milestones and reach the final goal, which is to complete and participate in the ERC.
 Enumerate several means how management is going to supervise the project